22 Best Drought-Tolerant Plants for Texas

 • Water needs: Low

-• Mature Size: Large yuccas can reach 30 feet and spread to 25 feet wide.
+• Mature size: Large yuccas can reach 30 feet and spread to 25 feet wide.
 Smaller varieties grow to be only 2 to 4 feet tall and wide.

-• Potential Problems: Too much water can cause fungal disease and blight.
+• Potential problems: Too much water can cause fungal disease and blight.

 Drought-Tolerant Perennials for Texas

-19. Blackfoot Daisy (Melampodium leucanthum)
+17. Blackfoot Daisy (Melampodium leucanthum)

 white flowers on a blackfoot daisy plant

+White flowers on a blackfoot daisy plant.
 Photo Credit: Paul Asman and Jill Lenoble / Flickr / CC BY 2.0

 Blackfoot daisies are hardy perennials that produce bright white flowers with yellow centers and a honey scent.
-They are drought tolerant and can grow in various soil types, from sand to clay.
-This plant is also low-maintenance, requiring no fertilizer and very little water.
+They are drought-tolerant and grow in various soil types, from sand to clay.

-• Plant Type: Perennial
+• Plant type: Perennial

 • USDA Hardiness Zone: 4 to 9